 In 2009, Peter became a Certified Business Coach and in 2012 a Certified Executive Coach.
 Peter has a passion for leadership development, personal productivity and business growth.

-Currently Peter is the CEO and founding partner in Business Innovation Group Inc. In addition to running his business, Peter is a published best-selling author, public speaker, conducts seminars and workshops.
+Currently Peter is the CEO and founding partner in Advantage Bookkeeping and Business Consulting.
+In addition to running his business, Peter is a published best-selling author, public speaker, conducts seminars and workshops.
 He is an active volunteer member in the community, having served two years as a Club President for a local Rotary Club.